 CORTE MADERA, Calif.--(BUSINESS WIRE)--

-This release contains forward-looking statements within the meaning of the federal securities laws, including statements regarding presenting one of the largest curated and fully integrated offerings of high-quality furniture, performance textiles and distinctive garden accents in the world, and similar statements.
+This release contains forward-looking statements within the meaning of the federal securities laws, including statements regarding RH Beach House, new concept debuts, expectations supported by the introduction of over 100 collections under the brand, collaborations and creative partnerships with vendors and acclaimed global and international designers, the introduction of select collections of RH Outdoor, General Public being a first-of-its-kind art curation and publishing company and the new art showcased in RH Beach House Source Book and any statements or assumptions underlying any of the foregoing.
 You can identify forward-looking statements by the fact that they do not relate strictly to historical or current facts.
 We cannot assure you that future developments affecting us will be those that we have anticipated.
-Important risks and uncertainties that could cause actual results to differ materially from our expectations include, among others, risks related to general economic conditions and the impact on consumer confidence and spending; changes in customer demand for our products; our ability to anticipate consumer preferences and buying trends, and maintain our brand promise to customers; changes in consumer spending based on weather and other conditions beyond our control; risks related to the number of new business initiatives we are undertaking, as well as those risks and uncertainties disclosed under the sections entitled “Risk Factors” and “Management’s Discussion and Analysis of Financial Condition and Results of Operations” in RH’s most recent Annual Report on Form 10-K and Quarterly Reports on Form 10-Q filed with the Securities and Exchange Commission, and similar disclosures in subsequent reports filed with the SEC, which are available on our investor relations website at ir.rh.com and on the SEC website at www.sec.gov.
+Important risks and uncertainties that could cause actual results to differ materially from our expectations include, among others, risks related to general economic conditions and the housing market as well as the impact of economic conditions on consumer confidence and spending; changes in customer demand for our products; our ability to anticipate consumer preferences and buying trends, and maintaining our brand promise to customers; consumer spending based on weather and other conditions beyond our control; risks related to the number of new business initiatives we are undertaking; our ability to obtain our products in a timely fashion or in the quantities required; risks related to our sourcing and supply chain including our dependence on imported products produced by foreign manufacturers and risks related to importation of such products including risks related to tariffs, the countermeasures and mitigation steps that we adopt in response to tariffs and other similar issues, as well as those risks and uncertainties disclosed under the sections entitled “Risk Factors” and “Management’s Discussion and Analysis of Financial Condition and Results of Operations” in RH’s most recent Form 10-K, Form 10-K/A and Form 10-Q filed with the Securities and Exchange Commission, and similar disclosures in subsequent reports filed with the SEC, which are available on our investor relations website at ir.rh.com and on the SEC website at www.sec.gov.
 Any forward-looking statement made by us in this press release speaks only as of the date on which we make it.
 We undertake no obligation to publicly update any forward-looking statement, whether as a result of new information, future developments or otherwise, except as may be required by any applicable securities laws.